Laverne & Shirley: Broadcast history and ratings

 Laverne & Shirley debuted in the 1975–76 TV season, with its first episode airing in January 1976, in the Tuesday night time slot after Happy Days.
 By its third season, it had become the most-watched American television program according to Nielsen ratings.
 In August 1979, before the start of its fifth season, Laverne & Shirley was moved to Thursdays at 8 pm opposite The Waltons on CBS and Buck Rogers in the 25th Century on NBC.
 By the end of the fifth season, ratings fell sharply and the sitcom failed to make the list of the top 30 programs.
 In an effort to improve the show's ratings, ABC moved Laverne & Shirley to Mondays at 8 p.m. in December 1979.
 The ratings fared no better, so in February 1980 the network moved the series back to its familiar Tuesday-night berth, where it remained for the next three years.
 Between 1980 and 1982, the ratings improved considerably, but, despite having regained its original time slot and changing its format, Laverne & Shirley never regained the popularity it had attained during its first four years on the air, and during its final season struggled against The A-Team on NBC.
 By the time of its cancellation in 1983, the series ranked at number 25 for the season.
 The show aired in reruns on ABC daytime from April 1979 to June 1980.

+In 2010, the show would air reruns on The Hub, now known as Discovery Family, until 2014.
+The show is currently available via Paramount’s free streaming offering, Pluto TV, and is the only legal way to view the show in the United States.